stevelorenz/comnetsemu/examples/README.md

 #### dockerindocker.py

-This example demonstrate how to use ComNetsEmu's API to deploy Docker container **inside** Dockerhost instance.
+This example demonstrates how to use ComNetsEmu's API to deploy Docker container **inside** Dockerhost instance.
 Docker-in-Docker(dind) is used by ComNetsEmu as an lightweight emulation for nested-Virtualization.
 The Dockerhost with internal Docker containers deployed is used to **mimic** an actual physical host that runs Docker containers.

+#### Echo Server as a Service (./echo_server/)

+This basic example demonstrates how to build and deploy a containerized service (a simple echo server) as an internal container on ComNetsEmu.

 #### DPDK